howtox/howtox-server/README.md

 ## Two ways of building a howtox-compatible Docker image

-### Make a docker image with [Docker Automated Build](http://docs.docker.com/docker-hub/builds/)
+### Make a howtox-compatible Docker image with [Docker Automated Build](http://docs.docker.com/docker-hub/builds/)
 TBD

 ### Make a howtox-compatible Docker image from scratch
 - Get the url for the repo of interest.
-In my case, https://github.com/howtox/express.
+In this case, https://github.com/howtox/express.
-- In your droplet
+- In the droplet
 ```
 cd /home/howtox-server/controllers
 node docker_build_image_cmd.js howtox/express
 ```
+- Wait for a very long time...
 - Verify the image has been built by
 ```
 docker images | grep 'howtox/express'
 ```
-- update the app.js to add that image to the whitelist
+- Update the app.js to add that image to the whitelist
 ```
 global.APP_CONFIG = {
   domain: 'azat.howtox.com',